shivannis/xandr-docs-public/xandr-docs/articles/invest/upload-a-hosted-video-creative.md

 # Microsoft Invest - Upload a hosted video creative

-Xandr supports hosting VAST ([video ad serving template](https://www.iab.com/guidelines/vast/)) creatives.
+Microsoft Advertising supports hosting VAST ([video ad serving template](https://www.iab.com/guidelines/vast/)) creatives.
 VAST is used to serve on in-stream and some non-linear placements, per publisher specifications.
-Xandr currently supports VAST 2.0 and VAST 3.0.
+Microsoft Advertising currently supports VAST 2.0 and VAST 3.0.
 This page explains how to upload VAST video creatives and other considerations for working with this type of creative.